Israel at the World Baseball Classic: 2017 main World Baseball Classic roster

 In November 2016 it was announced that Jerry Weinstein would return as head coach.
 His coaching staff included Tom Gamboa as bench coach, Jerry Narron as third base coach, Nate Fish as first base coach, Andrew Lorraine as pitching coach, Tal Erel as bullpen catcher, and Alon Leichman as bullpen coach.
 Additional team staff included Barry Weinberg as trainer, Justine Siegal as mental skills coach, and Dan Rootenberg with Yoni Rosenblatt as the strength/conditioning coaches.

 In January 2017 ten players with MLB affiliations were announced as Team Israel roster members, and traveled to Israel to participate in various events.
-The players included Ike Davis, Sam Fuld, Ryan Lavarnway, Ty Kelly, Corey Baker, Jeremy Bleich, Jon Moscot (did not play due to arm injury), Danny Valencia, and Cody Decker."For these pro-baseball players, visiting Israel is like coming home," Times of Israel.
+The players included Ike Davis, Sam Fuld, Ryan Lavarnway, Ty Kelly, Corey Baker, Jeremy Bleich, Jon Moscot (did not play due to arm injury), Danny Valencia, and Cody Decker.
 On January 12, Alex Katz officially confirmed his spot, as did Nick Rickels, on their respective Twitter accounts.
 It was later announced that additional players include Tyler Krieger, Dean Kremer, Jake Kalish, Blake Gailen, RC Orlan, Joey Wagman, Scott Burcham, and Gabe Cramer.
-Not one of its players was currently on the 40-man roster of a major-league team, though 10 of Team Israel's players had Major League experience and most of the others had minor league experience."Israel enjoys being underdogs in WBC 2017," mlb.com.
+Not one of its players was currently on the 40-man roster of a major-league team, though 10 of Team Israel's players had Major League experience and most of the others had minor league experience.
 For some of the ballplayers, including Ike Davis, Nate Freiman, Nick Rickles, and Josh Zeid, the 2017 WBC was their third appearance with Team Israel.
 Although Scott Feldman was originally announced as part of the roster, he later withdrew.

 Team Israel was composed of players who overall have had a high level of education.
 Of the 36 players on the team's active roster or in its designated pitcher pool, 32 had attended university.
 Among those 32, two players attended Yale University, three went to Stanford University, two attended Duke University, two went to St. John's University, and seven attended a California State school.
 In addition, manager Jerry Weinstein had a UCLA master's degree in physical education.
-In contrast, as of 2012 a total of 4.3% of major league ballplayers had college degrees, and as of the prior year a total of 38% had played in college."NCAA and Major League Baseball relationship could increase baseball scholarships," Al.com.
+In contrast, as of 2012 a total of 4.3% of major league ballplayers had college degrees, and as of the prior year a total of 38% had played in college.